Spanish king nominates conservative Feijoo for premiership bid

 If no candidate secures a majority within two months of the first vote, new elections have to be called.

-(Reporting by Pietro Lombardi; Writing by David Latona; Editing by Andrei Khalip)
+(Reporting by Pietro Lombardi; Writing by David Latona; Editing by Andrei Khalip and Mark Porter)

 ((david.latona@thomsonreuters.com; +34 918 35 68 13;))